Table tennis at the 2020 Summer Paralympics

 Table tennis at the 2020 Summer Paralympics in Tokyo, Japan took place at the Tokyo Metropolitan Gymnasium.
-There were 280 qualified slots (174 male, 106 female) which competed in male and female events.
+There were 280 qualified slots (174 male, 106 female) for male and female events.

 The 2020 Summer Olympic and Paralympic Games were postponed to 2021 due to the COVID-19 pandemic.
 They kept the 2020 name and were held from 24 August to 5 September 2021.

 Classification

 There are 11 classifications in table tennis.
 Classes 1 – 5 are assigned to athletes who sit in a wheelchair while competing.
 Classes 6 – 10 are assigned to athletes who stands while competing.
 The lower number indicates a greater degree of impairment.
 Class 11 is for athletes with intellectual impairment.

 Qualification

 Events

 31 events were contested.
 The events are men's and women's team and individual competitions for the various disability classifications.